 Kepler Capital Maintains a Hold Rating on SpareBank 1 Nord-Norge (SPXXF)

-Kepler Capital analyst Tobias Lukesch maintained a Hold rating on SpareBank 1 Nord-Norge (SPXXF) yesterday and set a price target of NOK84.00.
+In a report released yesterday, Tobias Lukesch from Kepler Capital maintained a Hold rating on SpareBank 1 Nord-Norge (SPXXF), with a price target of NOK84.00.
 The company’s shares closed last Wednesday at $8.82.

-According to TipRanks.com, Lukesch is a 3-star analyst with an average return of 2.0% and a 51.5% success rate.
+According to TipRanks.com, Lukesch is a 2-star analyst with an average return of 0.0% and a 50.0% success rate.
 Lukesch covers the Financial sector, focusing on stocks such as Helgeland Sparebank, Deutsche Bank AG, and Sparebanken Vest.

-SpareBank 1 Nord-Norge has an analyst consensus of Hold, with a price target consensus of $8.05.
+Currently, the analyst consensus on SpareBank 1 Nord-Norge is a Hold with an average price target of $7.92.

 See today’s analyst top recommended stocks >>